steven2358/awesome-blockchain-ai/README.md

 Awesome Blockchain AI
 ===

-A curated list of Blockchain Artificial Intelligence and Machine Learning projects.
+A curated list of Blockchain projects for Artificial Intelligence and Machine Learning.

 Blockchains for AI algorithms
 ---